Get our latest book recommendations, author news, competitions, offers, and other information right to your inbox.

 - The chances you will inherit Alzheimer’s from your parents

-- The practical steps you can take to reduce your future risk for Alzheimer’s disease
+- The practical steps you can take to reduce your risk of getting dementia

-One in 14 people over 65 will get dementia and Alzheimer’s disease accounts for around 70% of all people with dementia.
+Alzheimer’s disease accounts for around 70% of all people with dementia and its incidence is growing.

-He also explains the role that inherited genes play in transmitting the disease, including the difference between risk genes, which only increase or decrease our risk, and familial Alzheimer’s disease genes, which make the development of the disease a near certainty.
+He also explains the role that inherited genes play in transmitting Alzheimer's, including the important difference between risk genes and familial Alzheimer’s disease genes – which make developing the disease a near certainty.

-Finally, the book looks at new ‘biomarkers’ and blood tests to detect, diagnose and monitor Alzheimer’s, and which new medications are emerging to treat the disease.
+Finally, the book looks at new ‘biomarkers’ and blood tests to detect, diagnose and monitor Alzheimer’s, and the new treatments emerging.

 About the author